erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 analytics: true
 ---

-I want to publish blog from my Notion content.
+I want to publish blog from my [Notion](https://www.notion.so/) content.
 I researched many notion hosting solutions and found a best tool.
 In this post, I will explain why I decided to use notablog for my blog and how you can also publish your blog from Notion for free.

 ## Example Blog for Demo

 [katranaithoorumarivu.com](https://katranaithoorumarivu.com/) is the blog I built using notablog and I will use it as example in this post.
 It is created from this [shared notion page](https://www.notion.so/erajasekar/91b64f91c8904a36b63b3691cea91aa6?v=3c062b5462a64f6c85720b544a2b6ecd).
-Each [notion page](https://www.notion.so/Thirukkural-How-to-control-Anger-e26960d655a44dcc81775f824d7997aa) in table is published as a [blog post](https://katranaithoorumarivu.com/thirukkural-adhigaram-vegulamai.html).
+Each [notion page](https://www.notion.so/Thirukkural-How-to-control-Anger-e26960d655a44dcc81775f824d7997aa) in the table is published as a [blog post](https://katranaithoorumarivu.com/thirukkural-adhigaram-vegulamai.html).
 Read on to understand how this works.

 ## What are the requirements?